panoptesDev/Safecoin/docs/src/cli/transfer-tokens.md

 title: Send and Receive Tokens
 ---

-This page decribes how to receive and send SAFE tokens using the command line tools with a command line wallet such as a [paper wallet](../wallet-guide/paper-wallet.md), a [file system wallet](../wallet-guide/file-system-wallet.md), or a [hardware wallet](../wallet-guide/hardware-wallets.md).
+This page decribes how to receive and send PANO tokens using the command line tools with a command line wallet such as a [paper wallet](../wallet-guide/paper-wallet.md), a [file system wallet](../wallet-guide/file-system-wallet.md), or a [hardware wallet](../wallet-guide/hardware-wallets.md).
 Before you begin, make sure